When it comes to getting more traffic, attention and higher rankings, there is one concept that is starting to have a huge impact on those goals.

 - The 10 Golden Rules to Attracting Authority Links

 Increasing the number of shares your content gets across the social web is a numbers game.
-A game that these 10 tips will help you play and win.
+It’s a game that the 10 tips above will help you play and win.

 How do you go about increasing the number of shares your content gets across the social web?